 - All music organizations adhere to the eligibility rules and regulations as stated by TEA and the District (see RISD Secondary Program of Studies).
-To be eligible at the high school level at the beginning of the school year, students must have earned the accumulated number of credits in state approved courses indicated below: - ➤ Beginning of the 9th grade year an overall average of 70 in each of the following subjects: language arts, mathematics, social studies and science

-- ▶ Beginning of the 10th grade year at least 5 credits toward graduation ▶ Beginning of the 11th grade year at least 10 credits toward graduation - ► Beginning of the 12th grade year at least 15 credits toward graduation - To be eligible to participate in any six week period following the initial six week period of a school year, a student must have recorded a grade average of at least 70 on a scale of 0 to 100 in non-exempt courses for that preceding six week period. - Any student whose recorded six week grade average in any course is lower than 70 at the end of a six week period shall be suspended from participation during the succeeding six week period.
-However, a student may regain eligibility seven calendar days after the succeeding three-week evaluation period if the student is passing all courses on the last class day of the three-school-week period.
+To be eligible at the high school level at the beginning of the school year, students must have earned the accumulated number of credits in state approved courses indicated below: - Beginning of the 9th grade year an overall average of 70 in each of the following subjects: language arts, mathematics, social studies and science - > Beginning of the 10^{th} grade year at least 5 credits toward graduation - ▶ Beginning of the 11th grade year at least 10 credits toward graduation - Beginning of the 12th grade year at least 15 credits toward graduation - To be eligible to participate in any nine week period following the initial six week period of a school year, a student must have recorded a grade average of at least 70 on a scale of 0 to 100 in non-exempt courses for that preceding grading period. - Any student whose recorded nine week grade average in any course is lower than 70 at the end of a nine week period shall be suspended from participation during the succeeding nine week period.
+However, a student may regain eligibility seven calendar days after the succeeding three-week or six-week evaluation period if the student is passing all courses on the last class day of the three-school-week period.
+See the UIL Eligibility Calendar in the appendix for specific dates.
 If the student has at least a grade of 70 on a scale of 0-100 for work done since the end of the previous grading period, the student regains eligibility seven calendar days later at the end of the regular school day. - The District provides a list of courses that are exempt from eligibility requirements.